zpforlove/Rene/README.md

 [Conformer: Convolution-augmented Transformer for Speech Recognition](https://github.com/sooftware/conformer)

-Or you can directly execute the following few simple commands to install these two dependencies:

-`pip install -U openai-whisper`

-`cd ./conformer-main`

-`pip install -e .`

 We also used the PyAudio library for real-time audio recording.
 PyAudio is the Python version of PortAudio, a cross-platform audio I/O library.
 The download method for PyAudio can be referred to the following link:

 [Pyaudio Download Website](https://pypi.org/project/PyAudio/)